polterguy/rosetta/README.md

 This makes Rosetta harder to hack, since it provides less information back to a malicious hacker, about which type of server he or she is encountering.

+### Built for ultra-secure platforms.

+Rosetta is built in C++, using boost ASIO, and is ultra-portable.
+This means you can run Rosetta on top of the best and most secure platforms, using proven technology, with a low risk.
+Rosetta have few dependencies, which makes its attack surface significantly smaller than other server systems.

+Rosetta is also built on top of the existing HTTP standard, and other web technologies, which have been *"debugged by the world"* for several decades, translating to a highly scalable and secure platform, for delivering content securely, to a multitude of different devices.

+Is there's a bug in PHP?
+No problem, Rosetta have no PHP bindings.
+Is there a bug in CGI?
+No problem, Rosetta have no CGI bindings.
+Is there a bug in database *"x"*?
+No problem, Rosetta have no bindings to it!
+Guaranteed!

 ## Future plans

 Implement support for all HTTP verbs, PUT, DELETE, POST and OPTIONS, in addition to Basic